uvotguy/CanvasQuizTool/README.md

 *pip install KalturaApiClient*

 ## Run the Program
+The top level python program *ReportCourseQuizResults.py* prompts the user to select a course from a list of Canvas courses he/she teaches.
+It queries Canvas for a list of assignments, and filters out those assignments not associated with a Kaltura video quiz.

-The top level python program *ReportQuizResults.py* calls python scripts to do parts 1 and 2 as described above.
-It then compares Kalura quiz submission data with the grades in the course gradebook.
+It loops over video quiz assignments, gathers Canvas quiz grades, gathers Kaltura submissions, and compares Kalura quiz submission data with the grades in the course gradebook.

-*python3 ReportQuizResults.py*
+*python3 ReportCourseQuizResults.py*

 On windows:

-*py ReportQuizResults.py*
+*py ReportCourseQuizResults.py*

-The call to *CanvasQuizTool.py* prompts you to select a course.
-Only courses for which you are a *Teacher* are shown.
-Select a course.
-It then displays a list of course assignments that are associated with a Kaltura video quiz.
-Select a quiz.
+## Output

+All output is written to the folder *~/
+As the program loops over
 A table of grades is printed to the screen AND written to an output file.

 *ReportQuizGrades.py* then calls the script to gather Kaltura video quiz submissions for the selected